 Sativa– will trigger extreme stimulus of energy and alertness.

-The study participants ranged between the ages of 18-45 years of age and had to have smoked weed at least ten times in their life.
-With 1 of the ten times within two months before the study.
+The study participants ranged between the ages of 18-45 and all the participants had smoked weed more than 40 times in their lives.

-Also, the participants had a previous medical screening, with none of the participants having prior heart issues or mental health disorders.
+The participants also had a previous medical screening, with none of the participants having prior heart issues or mental health disorders.